Mjz86/C_colon/mcc.md

  // a dllmap leader is given both the dll it mapped and the current program symbol table, and simply merges them similar to a dll only loader, however because its a dllmap, at the end of the merge operation it uses the `dll_info` data to identify the target dll ( for example this info can be an id, a path, a index, even file path independant dll-identifier-abi256-hash can be used, ect, based on the architecture and implementation), and uses the offset and priority, to set the dll data it needs to load, note that the dll table itself is not really used to lookup this operation, but the dllmap info is used instead, each offset represents a pointer to the dll, and after the load( using `dll_info`), its absolute address is calculated and is initialized as if it actually did the dll load.
 // note that dllmaps can also merge into bigger dllmaps.
 // the reason for the existence of dllmap is to not have the `log(#binaries)` factor grow, because a dllmap is a single binary that represents many binaries.
-// also, most needed dlls in the real world are known at the program installation phase, and the ones that do not, they don't need dllmaps, but the ones that do can still benefit from more memorization.
+// also, most needed dlls in the real world are known at the program installation phase, and the ones that do not, they do not need dllmaps, but the ones that do can still benefit from more memorization.
 // we can think of a dllmap as a snapshot/save of the dynamic state of the dll loader, but with non absolute addresses and relative offseting, and using it is like restoring a snapshot, instead of building it up.

 // the c colon dynamic loader is consistent of the dll (un)loader, dll map (un)loader and the dll map linker( to make dllmaps).